semagrow/geosemagrowbl/README.md

 # GeoSemagrowBL

-GeoSemaGrowBL is a demonstrator for federated geospatial query processing.
+GeoSemagrowBL is a demonstrator for federated geospatial query processing.
 The demonstrator performs a federated GeoSPARQL query over three endpoints.
 The first endpoint is a regular SPARQL endpoint that contains RDF data and the remaining two endpoints are GeoSPARQL endpoints that contain geospatial RDF data.
 For our implementation, we make use of [Semagrow](http://semagrow.github.io/), a state-of-the-art federated SPARQL query processing engine.

 ### Prerequisites